mcofuzor/Book-Club/readme.md

 # Book Club

-Michael's Book Club is  web app for book review and comments.
+Michael's Book Club is  web app for book review and comments by members of the club, and for public view.
 Each each member of the club have accesss that enable them to post and review books.
 Members are categorize into two "Admin" and "User"
 The Admin category is authorized to add new users.

 ## Installation
+Its NodeJs app built the different npm modules

 ```javascript